TCGLandDev/tcgdb/README.md

 ## Overview & Goals

-TCG Land operates a hybrid retail-import fulfillment model for trading cards, consolidating items from multiple international providers, validating them, and shipping complete orders.
+ZenGate Global operates a hybrid retail-import fulfillment model for trading cards, consolidating items from multiple international providers, validating them, and shipping complete orders.
 External public databases are often outdated or incorrect.
 This project builds our own proprietary, accurate, and continuously updated database that spans all TCG games.

 High‑level goals: